Vietnam.vn - Nền tảng quảng bá Việt Nam

 For the EU market, the decline in exports to this market was milder, down 3% in November to 36 million USD.
 Exports to China and Hong Kong (China) continued to decline in November.
 Demand in this market was unstable, growing positively in the 3 months from June to August, then returning to a downward trend in September, October and November.
 However, the decline was not as strong as in the first months of the year.

-According to VASEP, the demand for Vietnamese shrimp imports in China and Hong Kong (China) not only depends on economic growth and inventory in these countries, but also depends heavily on cheap supplies from Ecuador.
-China's demand for shrimp imports is still increasing strongly, but because there are too many sources of supply entering this market at low prices, Vietnamese shrimp is finding it difficult to compete on price.
+According to VASEP, the demand for Vietnamese shrimp imports in China and Hong Kong (China) not only depends on economic growth and inventory in this country, but also depends heavily on cheap supply from Ecuador.
+China's demand for shrimp imports is still increasing strongly, but because there are too many sources of supply entering this market at low prices, Vietnamese shrimp is very difficult to compete on price.

 China is the target market of many shrimp exporting countries such as Ecuador and India with cheap raw shrimp supply, so Vietnamese shrimp is under pressure to compete on price.
 In addition, businesses also have to face competition from shrimp processors in the domestic Chinese market.